Bushra1216/Hospital-Management-System/README.md

 - **View Doctor Information:** Display a list of all patient records with relevant information.
 - **Update Doctor Information:** Modify existing records, including serial number, name, age, disease, day, and time.
 - **Search Doctor Information:** Remove patient records based on their serial numbers, name.

+## Getting Started

+To use this hospital management system, follow these steps:

+1. Clone the repository: `git clone https://github.com/Bushra1216/Hospital-Management-System.git`
+2. Navigate to the project directory: `cd Hospital-Management-System`
+3. Compile the program: `gcc main.c -o Hospital-Management-System`
+4. Run the executable: `./hospital_management_system`

+ Username-Revels
+ Password-99999

+## Usage

+- Upon running the program, follow the prompts to add, view, update, or delete patient records.
+- Make sure to enter valid inputs as per the instructions.